neneboe/BittyBird/README.md

   * `skipHeartbeat` is a property of `Socket` instead of `Socket.connection`
   * No `Socket.connectionState` method.
 Starscream doesn't yet support this.
   * `Socket.push` takes an instance of `Message` as a param instead of a generic data object
+  * `Channel.init` takes an optional `pushClass` param, which defaults to `Push.self`.
+Used for testing here, but you could swap in any Push subclass implementation using this param.
+Will probably remove this param in future version if Swift ever adapts default vaules for generics.

 #### Author

 Nick Eneboe - Shout out to SwiftPhoenixClient though.
-This repo is very nearly a fork of SwiftPhoenixClient, but I wanted to write it from scratch for my own practice.
+This repo borrows a lot from SwiftPhoenixClient, but I wanted to write it from scratch for my own practice.

 #### License